 - Tell all of your health care providers that you take Zilactin (benzyl alcohol gel).
 This includes your doctors, nurses, pharmacists, and dentists.

-- This medicine may cause harm if swallowed.
-If Zilactin (benzyl alcohol gel) is swallowed, call a doctor or poison control center right away.
+- If Zilactin (benzyl alcohol gel) is taken by mouth, get medical help or call a poison control center right away.

 How is this medicine (Zilactin) best taken?

 Use Zilactin (benzyl alcohol gel) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Wash your hands before and after use.

 - Do not swallow Zilactin (benzyl alcohol gel).

 - Do not get Zilactin (benzyl alcohol gel) in the eyes.

 - Dry the area where you will be putting Zilactin (benzyl alcohol gel).